dan-velez/binarylogic/OperatingSystem/README.md

 * Primer on **x86 Assembler**
 * Primer on **C**
 * **OS-Dev** whitepage
-    * Substitue C code with compiled Java assembly?
+    * Substitue C code with compiled Java assembly.
     * Decouple bootloader into files.
 * Build out project enough to make public and add to resume.
-* Begin writing bootloader and kernel.
+* Begin writing bootloader and kernel using Java.
 * MM, PM, Drivers, FS, Shell, Sys libraries.